 We’ll begin by defining what exactly a gift is.
 The IRS basically defines a gift as any transfer of money, assets or property to someone else while not expecting to receive something of equal or greater value in return.
 This is based on the fair market value of that transfer.
 For cash gifts, it’s pretty straightforward.
 When you buy someone a house or vehicle, however, value depends on a reasonable price someone would be willing to pay for it if he or she had no obligation to do so.

 Federal Gift Tax Exemptions

 Luckily, everyone has an annual gift tax exclusion.
 This is the amount you can transfer to any individual without catching Uncle Sam’s attention.
-The Trump Tax Plan raised that level to $15,000 for 2018 and 2019.
+The Trump Tax Plan raised that level to $15,000 for 2018 and beyond.
 This applies per person, per year.
-So you can give your son, daughter and nephew a gift of $15,000 each in 2018 and 2019 without worrying about any gift taxes.
+So you can give your son, daughter and nephew a gift of $15,000 each every year without worrying about any gift taxes.

 But even if you go over that limit for one particular person, it doesn’t mean you’d have to pay a gift tax with money out of your own pocket.
 However, you’d have to report the gift under IRS Form 709: the United States Gift (and Generation-Skipping Transfer) Tax Return.

 The IRS requires this to keep track of how you use up your lifetime gift and estate tax exemption.
 The Tax Cuts and Jobs Act raised the lifetime gift and estate tax exemption to $11.18 million for 2018 and $11.40 million for 2019.
 With some careful guidance from a qualified financial advisor, a married couple can gift up to about $22 million without paying gift taxes.

 But once you begin providing gifts worth more than $15,000 to any individual a year, you begin to eat away at this lifetime exemption.